Amsin: History

 Amsin was a former revenue unit and administrative unit of the Muslim kingdoms and British Raj.
 Amsin consisted of several mouzas, which were the smallest revenue units.
 Parganas are equivalent to present day districts system.
-A very large area up to Faizabad was under the administration of Amsin Pargana.
+A very large area up to Ayodhya was under the administration of Amsin Pargana.
 In late 16th century this pargana was conquered by Pugnacious Baruwars they occupied 159 villages of this pargana and established a separate Taluka Pali (Tandauli).

 Geography

 Amsin is located at 26.5733°N 82.4357°E. It has an average elevation of 315 ft.

 Transport

 Road

 Amsin is situated on the way to Akbarpur road and is well connected to other cities, towns and markets.

 Train

-Goshainganj Railway Station is the nearest railway station which is 5 km away.
+Goshainganj railway station is the nearest railway station which is 5 km away.

 Air

-Maryada Purushottam Shriram International Airport (Ayodhya) is the nearest airport from Amsin, Ayodhya.
+Ayodhya International Airport (Ayodhya) is the nearest airport from Amsin, Ayodhya district, Uttar Pradesh.

 Nearby Places

 There are two big lakes near Amsin namely Darwan lake and Bhadauna lake the former one is a greater lake.